-If an expense is unusual or does not easily fit into one of the above expense categories, consult with the Finance Administrator before the expense is incurred.
+If an expense is unusual or does not easily fit into one of the above expense categories, consultation must take place with the Finance Administrator before the expense is incurred.

-Proposals for unbudgeted program expenditures are recommended by the appropriate Program Committee for approval by the board of directors.
-Proposals for unbudgeted non-program expenditures are recommended by the Executive Committee for approval by the board of directors.
+Proposals for unbudgeted program expenditures are requested by the appropriate Program Committee to the Finance Committee, which makes a recommendation for approval to the board of directors, or, between board meetings, the Executive.
+Proposals for unbudgeted non-program expenditures are requested by the Finance Administrator to the Finance Committee, who makes a recommendation to the Executive Committee for approval to the board of directors, or, between board meetings, the Executive.